jayshozie/ceng240/notes4newbies/W00-preliminary.md

 ## What is a programming language?

-High-level programming languages, which I'll describe in just a minute, is your intermediary language between you and your computer.
+High-level programming languages, which I'll describe in just a minute, are your intermediary language between you and your computer.
 It's not the native language of either of you.
 The lines in your code are line-by-line instructions that you want your computer to do.